a-gubskiy/X.Web.Sitemap/README.md

     }
 ```

+### SitemapGenerator usage example
-Below is a more comprehensive example that demonstrates how to create many sitemaps and how to add them to a sitemap index file in a unit-testable fashion.
+Below is a more comprehensive example that demonstrates how to create multiple sitemaps and how to add them to a sitemap index file.

 ```cs
 	public class SitemapGenerationWithSitemapIndexExample